GridProtectionAlliance/SIMProx/README.md

 ### Common Statistics

-For OID sources coming from applications based on the Grid Solutions Framework Time-Series Library, the following table defines common statistics that can be forwarded to SNMP traps when the `ForwardStatisticsToSnmp` following configuration setting is set to `true` in the host application `exe.config` file, for example:
+For OID sources coming from applications based on the Grid Solutions Framework Time-Series Library, the following table defines common statistics that can be forwarded to SNMP traps when the `ForwardStatisticsToSnmp` configuration setting is set to `true` in the host application `exe.config` file, for example:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>